jshian/Comp3111H-project/readme.md

         1. Penguin has can replenish some HP (but not more than its initial value) each time it moves.
 (2)

 Demonstrate that the following extra tasks have been completed:
-1. Arena
-    1. Allow player to build towers in all grids unless it violates the rules stipulated in the Game Physics - Rules for H task.
-(1)
-    1. Implement the button `Simulate` according to the game physics.
-(2)
-        1. Furthermore, implement the button `Play` according to the game physics.
-(2)
-1. Tower
-    1. Catapult attacks algorithm.
-Instead of throwing a stone to a particular monster, the Catapult will throw a stone to a coordinate such that
-        1. among all monsters falls into the attack range plus 25px (the stone radius), the one monster which is nearest to the end-zone will be attacked; and (1)
-        1. the stone should thrown to the coordinate that hits most monsters; (2)
-        1. Rule for tie-breaking: If there are two monsters that are both considered nearest to the end-zone, the stone will be thrown towards the one that hits more monsters.
-If the same number of monsters are hit by the stone, choose any monster you wish.
-(1)
-            1. Create a test case in JUnit to show your algorithm.
-(1)
-        1. *Note: a stone can be thrown to a grid that contains a tower if it make sense.
-The tower will not be destroy because of that.*
 1. Monster
     1. All monster are able to walk towards the end-zone with a shortest path (choose any path if there are two shortest paths).
 (1)
         1. Furthermore, Fox is a very wise monster that will not simply walk a shortest path.
 Fox will try to